reclada/reclada.runtime/srv/coordinator/Readme.md

 This command needs to be run in the reclada_runtime project folder

-Currently there are two platforms supported:
+Currently coordinator supports the following platforms:
-- DUMMY
+- DUMMY to run runners in plain linux environment
-- DOMINO
+- DOMINO to run runners in Domino environment
+- KS8 to run runners in Kubernetes environment

-For database and messenger parameters there is only one database client available now:
+Database and Messenger clients use DB for storing data and getting notifications.
+There is only one available client now:
 - POSTGRESQL

-All credential for connecting to DB are taken from the environment variable DB_URI
+All credentials for connecting to DB are taken from the environment variable DB_URI

+The parameter with channel name for messenger needs to be specified in the environment variable POSTGRES_NOTIFY_CHANNEL.